-The Orange County Probation Department completes an assessment of risk and needs of youth every six months.
-As of December 2022, it was determined that 44% of the 707(b)/290 youth reported substance use history, and 23% reported alcohol use history.
-In addition, 74% of youth were known gang members and/or associate(s) with gang member(s).
-Overall, 83% of the 707(b)/290 youth were classified as high risk on their most recent Risk Needs Assessment; 13% of the youth were classified as medium risk.
+The Orange County Probation Department completes an Initial Risk and Needs Assessment within 45 days after adjudication.
+Reassessments occur assessment of risk and needs of youth every six months.
+For SB823 youth active in CY2023, it was determined that 4483% of the 707(b)/290 youth reported were assessed to have substance use history, and 2373% reported with alcohol use history.
+In addition, 7459% of youth were known gang members. and/or associate(s) with gang member(s).
+Overall, 823% of the 707(b)/290 youth were classified as high risk on their most recentilnitial Risk Needs Assessment; 131.4% of the youth were classified as medium risk with an average risk score of 21.9.
+Any score over 15 is considered high risk.

-Most Recent Risk Assessment
+Initial Most Recent Risk Assessment